einverne/einverne.github.io/_posts/2015-10-24-things-to-do-after-install-linux-mint.md

 Most of the following can be installed from default Software Manager.
 Just type name of the application and search then click install.

 ### 网易云音乐 {#cloud-music}
 cloud music client and my favourite music client.
+Here is the [link](http://music.163.com/) to it's official site, where you can found clients for all platforms include linux.

 ### Evernote
 my favourite cloud notebook with a very clean Android client.